nasa-gibs/worldview/CONTRIBUTING.md

 ### Style Guidelines

 Please lint your code with `npm run lint`.
 Our style rules are defined in `.stylelintrc` and `.eslintrc`.
-We follow a modified version of [Standard JS](https://github.com/standard), with semi-colons.
+We follow a modified version of [Standard JS Rules](https://github.com/standard/standard#the-rules), with semi-colons.
 You can install linting plugins in your editor to check against our style guides automatically:

 #### Atom